augustocristian/retorch-llm-rp/README.md

-The process consists of two distinct parts: the generation of test scenarios performed through a single script(`RQ1Experimentation.java`), and the generation of the test system test  (`RQ2Experimentation.java`) using the best test scenarios of the first part.
+The process consists of two distinct parts: the generation of test scenarios performed through a single script(`RQ1Experimentation.java`), and the generation of the test system test cases (`RQ2Experimentation.java`) using the best test scenarios of the first part.
 These two parts are detailed below.

 - **Test Scenarios Generation:** This process is accomplished through the execution of a single script that take the